Conditional Hierarchical Bayesian Tucker Decomposition for Genetic Data Analysis: Properties

-If and only if the partition property holds for single nodes of the PAM model, it is possible to re-arrange topics in both modes (i.e., the loose partition property applies). \end{proof}
+In the proof, we consider a single Dirichlet distribution and show that a uniform prior is sufficient for the loose partition property to hold.
+Then, we use a non-uniform example to show that uniformity is necessary for this property to hold.
+Lastly, we argue that the theorem holds for the entire PAM model if and only if it holds for every node in the model.

-Next, we prove that there exists no general three-mode hierarchical topic model for which all three properties apply.
+Next, we prove that a hierarchical topic model ($p=2$) for which all three properties apply does not exist.
 First, we show that the probability of a new customer being assigned a topic in each mode has a functional form.